-The verbal meaning of the word 'Sankhya' is 'number'.
+The verbal meaning of the word \Sankhya' is \number'.
 In this system, all the principal elements of the universe, which are twenty- five in number, are enumerated.
 That is why this system is called Sankhya.
-The term 'Sankhya' is also used to mean 'Vichara' which in English stands for; philosophical reflection'.
+The term \Sankhya' is also used to mean \Vichara' which in English stands for ; philosophical reflection'.
 The Sankhya was very highly placed philosophy in Indian tradition.
 In Mahabharata, it is stated that whatever knowledge has been developed is congregated in the Sankhya itself.
 The influence of this Sankhya may clearly be felt upon be felt upon the text of Bhagwad Gita.
 The importance of this school of philosophy is that, contrary to the prevalent belief it established that this creation is not created by God but has developed after several phases of growth and advancement.
-Therefore, some philosophers such as Badrayana Vyasa and Aadi Shankaracharya say this philosophy is an atheist philosophy.
+Therefore, some philosophy.